Brian342/JupyterAI/README.md

-# JupyterAI
+# JupyterLab
-All about the AI with python programming language
+All about the Python programming language on Jupyter